 Use credit cards to your advantage

 With travel credit cards, you earn points on all of your everyday purchases.
 Once you accumulate enough points, you can use them towards your travel which will offset your costs.
+You can also use cards that give you free lounge access or no foreign transaction fees to help you save.
 This strategy only works if you’re responsible with your spending and you always pay your bills in full and on time every month.
 It doesn’t matter how many points you’re earning, paying interest is never worth it.

 Planning a vacation without going into debt should be easy, but one small misstep and you could be spending more than you anticipated.
-Follow the above tips and budget a little more so you have a buffer and you won’t need to worry about your finances while you’re on holidays.
+Follow the above tips and budget a little more so you have a buffer and you won’t need to worry about your finances while you’re away.